Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ### Dictionary
 Dictionaries uses key-value pairs for storing elements instead of index-value pairs that Table Arrays uses.
-It basically uses names for reffering the elements inside the Table Dictionary.
+It basically uses names for referring the elements inside the Table Dictionary.
 The key from the Table Dictionary can be surrounded by bracket <kbd>[]</kbd> characters with single-quoted <kbd>''</kbd> or double-quoted <kbd>""</kbd>.
 This is only used if the key name has a special character inside of it.

 To read a Table Dictionary get the name of it followed by a dot <kbd>.</kbd> character with the name of the key to be used.
 Or used the bracket method as an alternative or if it has a special key name.